monkeyscript/website-perf-checklist/README.md

 ### 23. Combine images using CSS sprites

+Sprites are two-dimensional images which are made up of combining small images into one larger image at defined X and Y coordinates.

 ### 24. Avoid CSS @imports

+Imports blocks parellel loading and reduce load speed.

 ### 25. Prefer asynchronous resources

+Parellel or async loading reduce load time.

 ### 26. Specify a character set early